lab272/semtex_varkinvis/README.md

 root extension.
 It is written in a format patterned on HTML, which we have called FEML (for Finite Element Markup Language).
 There are a number of example session files in the mesh directory.
-Other files have standard extensions (the following also have the same format):
+Other files have standard extensions (the following also have the same format, including a 10-line ASCII header that can be read using the UNIX "head" command):

 session.fld  Solution/field file.
 Binary format by default.
 session.rst  Restart file.
 Read in to initialise solution if present.